Stanley Rundle

 Rundle targeted the Kew ward on Richmond Council from 1963, distributing the monthly Kew Comment bulletin.
 When a by-election occurred in 1966, he won the Liberal's first seat on the council.
 However, he was narrowly beaten in the 1968 Richmond upon Thames London Borough Council election, after a local residents' association put up rival candidates.
 Another by-election arose later that year, and Rundle won, becoming the only opposition councillor on the Conservative-dominated body.
 The Conservatives would meet in private to agree council business before holding a formal meeting with Rundle also present.
 In protest at this, Rundle organised his own pre-council meeting with local residents; over 400 turned up, attracting press attention.

 At the 1970 United Kingdom general election, Rundle stood in Richmond, taking third place, with 17.0% of the votes cast.
-He stood in the equivalent seat at the 1973 Greater London Council election and won, forming a new Liberal group on the council with Ruth Shaw.
+He stood in the Richmond seat at the 1973 Greater London Council election and won, forming a new Liberal group on the council with Ruth Shaw.
 He stated that he believed he would win the Westminster seat in the forthcoming general election, but ultimately came a close second, on 35.6%.
 Following the election, he became seriously ill, and did not stand in the October 1974 general election.
 Although never successful on the national stage, he led a revival of the Liberals on Richmond Council; by 1978, they held eighteen seats.

 He was appointed OBE in the 1978 New Year Honours.

 Rundle visited China, meeting some political leaders, aiming to advance the cause of peace.
 Early in 1978, he was made an Officer of the Order of the British Empire for this work.